MohammadBilalArif/truefactor/README.md

 ## Want to help?

 This is open source and non-profit project.
-If you care about authentication and want to join, drop me a line homakov@gmail.com
+If you care about authentication and want to join, drop me a line homakov@gmail.com I'm a security guy, so all kinds of programmers, designers and UX experts are welcome.